aptible/terraform-provider-aptible/README.md

 - Initialize the plugin: `terraform init`
 - See what changes will be made: `terraform plan`
 - Apply the changes: `terraform apply`

+## Manual Installation

+If you are using a Terraform version that cannot install the provider from the registry, then you may attempt a local installation.
+However, we do not test this process and cannot ensure it works.

 ### Verifying the Releases